Grant Opportunity:Great Lakes Restoration Initiative Cooperative Weed Management

 In 2019, the EPA released GLRI Action Plan III, which outlines priorities and goals for Federal agencies working together on Great Lakes restoration through 2024.
 Cooperative Weed Management Area projects contribute to goals for GLRI Focus Area 2: Preventing and controlling invasive species.

-Spring 2021 GLRI Cooperative Weed Management Areas Grant Cycle
+Fiscal Year 2022 GLRI Cooperative Weed Management Areas Grant Cycle

 Award of funds is contingent on allocation of EPA funding.